-After installing GitKraken Self-Hosted, you are ready to configure the Enterprise Server.
+After installing GitKraken Self-Hosted Server (AKA Enterprise Self-Hosted), you are ready to configure the Server.

 Browse to your GitKraken Self-Hosted server: